dalboris/vpaint/tests/README.md

 (satisfaction to see the code doing what's intended!), instead of the daunting task of writing tests for a whole new class after a week of programming.

-Note: only code in src/libs/ can be tested.
-Code in src/app/ cannot be tested because it does not generate a library and therefore cannot be linked against.
+Note: Code in src/app/ cannot be tested because it does not generate a library that can be linked against.
+That's why most of the code should be in src/libs/.

 # How to write a unit test?

 Writing a unit test is dead simple.
-Really.
-You have no excuse for not doing it.
-Just create a .cpp file whose name starts with 'tst_', anywhere in the tests/unit/ folder (for instance: tests/unit/MyLib/tst_Foo.cpp), and write this inside:
+Just create a .cpp file whose name starts with 'tst_', anywhere in the tests/unit/ folder (for instance: tests/unit/MyLib/tst_Foo.cpp), with the following content:

 ```cpp
 #include "Test.h"